Dahmmayan Gyi Phaya

 The Dhammayangyi Temple in Bagan, Myanmar is largest of all temples in the Burmese capital and it is totally worth the hype.
 Built during the reign of King Narathu, this one is the widest temple in Bagan and is also a popular tourist destination.
 The temple has Buddha statues with the faces made up of gold.
 Even though you can’t enter the interiors of the temple, but still you can wander through the corridors and click stunning pictures.

-Dahmmayan Gyi Phaya Information
+Dahmmayan Gyi Phaya Travel Tips

 - Remove your footwear before visiting the temple.